FSLASER/re4-job-file-api/README.md

 - Dependencies listed in `requirements.txt`
 - A known Re4/Re4b/beta server compatible with the job file API calls

-### Important Notes
+### Authentication Requirements

-- Must use the corresponding User Passcode that works with the server.
-You may find it after logging into the web page (e.g. https://beta.fslaser.com).
+- **User Passcode**: Required for all API endpoints.
+This can be found under your username after logging into the web interface (e.g., https://beta.fslaser.com).
+Note that for different website you will get a different user passcode.
+- **Device Access Code**: Required for all API endpoints.
+This is displayed on the device's touchscreen and is unique to each machine.
+  - The device must be added to the device list on the target API website
+  - The device must be connected to the website
-- Must use the device Access Code showing on the touch screen.
-The generated `.lap` file would only work with the correct device.
+  - The generated `.lap` file will only work with the correct device

+### File Requirements

+- **SVG Files**: Must contain only line and/or cubic bezier paths
+- **NPZ Files**:
+  - For vector data: Must contain a key named `paths`
+  - For raster data: Must contain a key named `points`
+- **Color Settings**: Required JSON file for all processing endpoints
+- **Output Files**: Generated `.lap` files will be saved to the specified output path

 ### Installation